frelindo/Frelindo-s-Food-Texture-Pack/README.md

 # Frelindos-Food-Texture-Pack
  Here you can download the latest (alpha) version of the Frelindo's Food Texture Pack with files for editing, like gimp or aseprite files.
  FILES NOT CLEANED UP!
 Also contains less important files!
- Here you can also download the cleaned up texture pack: https://www.planetminecraft.com/texture-pack/frelindo-s-food-texture-pack/
+ [Here](https://www.planetminecraft.com/texture-pack/frelindo-s-food-texture-pack/) you can also download the cleaned up texture pack on Planet Minecraft

  ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈